ghoulmann/cs-curriculum/_build/html/_sources/year_4.txt

 Year 4
 ===========

-All participating students have the opportunity to take qualifications [1]_ in aspects of information technology and computer science which lead to progressio high levels of study or a professional career.
+All participating students have the opportunity to take qualifications [1]_ in aspects of information technology and computer science which lead to progressively higher levels of study or a professional career.
 Whether or not they take up this opportunity, participants will achieve the learning objectives below. (*Draft ICT Programme of Study*)

 Artifacts of Learning (examples)
 -----------------------------------